 This is often the final step of rug making, but it pays to have your adhesive ready ahead of time.
 And you will need a lot of adhesive.

-Simply use a paintbrush to brush the back of the rug with the adhesive, folding over the edges.
-When it dries, it remains flexible so it won’t crumble, and provides a perfect anti-slip backing for any surface.
+You can simply use a paintbrush (or a gloved hand) to brush the back of the rug with the adhesive before removing it from the frame.
+When it dries, latex glue remains flexible so it won’t crumble, and provides a perfect anti-slip backing for any surface.

-PVC and vinyl backing materials are also decent options, but these tend to be harder and heavier.
-Stick with latex glues to avoid the hassle.
+PVC and vinyl backing materials are also decent options for wall hangings, but these tend to be harder and heavier.
+For floor rugs, stick with latex glues to avoid the hassle.

 You may also be able to find this kind of glue in big box stores or local specialty shops.
 Just make sure it’s the right kind for rugs.

-A few other tools you may need in your rug making journey are a trimmer to finish your cut-pile rugs, white mineral oil for lubrication, tweezers, thread snips, and a large drop cloth to protect your floors from damage.
+A few other tools you may need in your rug making journey are a trimmer and electric scissors to finish your cut-pile rugs, white mineral oil for lubrication, tweezers, thread snips, and a large drop cloth to protect your floors from damage.

 Some tufters also use a projector to enlarge their designs before starting to tuft, but you can also use a simple grid to get accurate results.
 Remember, you can always use the tweezers to pull out any erroneous threads!